commit111/defang-arduino-static/README.md

-# Interactive UI for Embedded Systems Project at Defang Software Labs (Static)
+# Arduino UI for Embedded Systems Project at Defang Software Labs (Static)
 *Note: This repository version is named "static" as there is no wifi networking involved.
 For the networking version of this project, please see the `/defang-arduino` repository.*

 ![project image](./images/static.png)